Accelerynt-Security/Multitool-Extension/README.md

 ## Sentinel IOC Submission

 Item 1 is the Indicators of Compromise (IOCs) you wish to have (TI) indicator records created for.
 We have now added support for submission of domains, IP address, and hashes(MD5 and SHA256 only)- all at the same time!
 IOCs should be separated by space, comma, or a new line.
+Due to API limits, only 100 IOCs may be submitted at one time.

 Item 2 is what will be the value of the Description field on the (TI) indicator record the extension will create for you.